-When it comes to battery power electric scooters can either run on lead acid or lithium ion batteries.
-The lead acid battery is affordable but comes with the downside of reduced power and high maintenance.
-Most of the electric scooters will use such kind of batteries.
-High end scooters use lithium ion batteries which are pricier but come with a host of advantages like quick charging time, high power, durability and low maintenance.
-They are also lighter than the lead acid battery.
+When it comes to battery power electric scooters can either run on lead-acid or lithium-ion batteries.
+The lead-acid battery is affordable but comes with the downside of reduced power and high maintenance.
+Most of the electric scooters will use such kinds of batteries.
+High-end scooters use lithium-ion batteries which are pricier but come with a host of advantages like quick charging time, high power, durability, and low maintenance.
+They are also lighter than the lead-acid battery.

 What you don’t want is a heavy scooter.
 Since you are going to be using it to commute to work, you need something that is easily foldable and compact in size to fit small spaces.
-The range is how long the scooter will go on full charge.
-Most scooters will have a range of between 10 to 20 miles but the high end ones can even do 45 miles.
-Children electric scooters have a range of around 7 to 8 miles.
+The range is how long the scooter will go on a full charge.
+Most scooters will have a range of between 10 to 20 miles but the high-end ones can even do 45 miles.
+Children’s electric scooters have a range of around 7 to 8 miles.

-The nightmare of navigating traffic jams early in the morning has led to a preference of electric scooters as the preferred mode of transportation.
-Electric scooters are easily foldable and compact in size to store under metro seats, in the office or in college.
+The nightmare of navigating traffic jams early in the morning has led to a preference for electric scooters as the preferred mode of transportation.
+Electric scooters are easily foldable and compact in size to store under metro seats, in the office, or in college.
 They enable you to ride in open spaces while you absorb your surrounding without polluting the atmosphere.
-Innovations in scooter technology has led to faster scooters that can hit speeds of up to 40 mph and with ranges above 40 miles.
+Innovations in scooter technology have led to faster scooters that can hit speeds of up to 40 mph and with ranges above 40 miles.